edgeroute/security-champion-framework/people/recruitment.md

 ## Maturity 1 - Ragtag crew of security-passionate people.

 A ragtag crew of people describes a program where you have a core of security and passionate people that raise their hands to participate in a program.
+These folks are excited by security and want to add their efforts to the security mission.

 ### Activity
 * Communicate the program's existence and offer a method for interested members to join.